Air Purifiers for Smoke Removal from Grass/Wood/Bonfires

 Smoke expsoure can come through many direct and also indirect sources.
 Camp fires, fire places, wood burning stoves are all common culprits.
 However, smoke from grass and forest fires can also carry particulates into your air from miles away.
 If you can smell it, you are being exposed to lingering smoke particles in the air.

 Health Effects of Wood Smoke

-Smoke is made up of a complex mixture of gases and fine particles produced when wood and other organic matter burn.
-The biggest health threat from smoke comes from fine particles (also called particulate matter or PM).
+Smoke is made up of a complex mixture of gases and fine particles produced when wood and other organic matter.
+The further you are from the source of the smoke, the less of a concern the chemicals will be.
+If you have a wood burning stove indoors, chemicals in the wood can diffuse into your room.
+However, if you are 10 miles from a forest fire, ash and soot will be the bigger concern.
+The biggest health threat from smoke almost always comes from fine particles (also called particulate matter or PM).
 These microscopic particles can get into your eyes and respiratory system, where they can cause health problems such as burning eyes, runny nose, and illnesses such as bronchitis.
 Fine particles also can aggravate chronic heart and lung diseases—and are linked to premature deaths in people with these chronic conditions.

 Some people are more susceptible than others: